-10.16 In view of the complexity of the seismic hazard assessment, an independent peer review procedure should be proposed and implemented as part of the project work plan and be conducted to provide assurance that: (i) a proper process has been duly followed in conducting the seismic hazard analysis, (ii) the analysis has addressed and evaluated the involved uncertainties (both, epistemic and aleatory), and (iii) that the documentation is complete and traceable.
+10.15.
+In view of the complexity of the seismic hazard assessment, an independent peer review should be included as part of the project work plan and should be conducted to provide assurance that: (i) a proper process has been duly followed in conducting the seismic hazard analysis, (ii) the analysis has addressed and evaluated the uncertainties involved (both epistemic and aleatory), and (iii) the documentation is complete and traceable.

-10.17 Two methods of peer review should be used: participatory peer review, and late stage peer review.
-A participatory peer review is carried out during the study, allowing the reviewer(s) to resolve comments as the seismic hazard analysis proceeds and as technical issues arise.
-A late stage and follow-up peer review is carried out towards the end of the study.
-Participatory peer review will decrease the likelihood of the study being rejected at a late stage.
+10.16.
+Two methods of peer review should be used: participatory peer review and late stage peer review.
+A participatory peer review is carried out during the assessment, allowing the reviewer(s) to resolve comments as the seismic hazard analysis proceeds and as technical issues arise.
+A late stage (follow-up) peer review is carried out towards the end of the assessment.
+Participatory peer review will decrease the likelihood of the assessment being found unsuitable at a late stage.

-10.18 An independent peer review procedure should be conducted to address all parts of the seismic hazard assessment, including the compilation and evaluation of the available data, the process for the seismic hazard analysis, all technical elements (e.g. seismic source characterization, ground motion evaluation), the method of seismic hazard analysis, and quantification and documentation.
-The procedure should be based on the participation of duly qualified multidisciplinary team of experts and the principle of integration of their different professional judgements.
-The procedure should include the conduct of technical meetings or workshops for discussing the reliability and quality of available data, the safety significance of hazards issues, and the alternative interpretations, as well as for providing feedback to the project team.
-The number and timing for these workshops will be established in the proposed work plan in accordance with the necessary level of effort and the available resources and they should be duly documented and reported.
+10.17.
+The independent peer review should address all parts of the seismic hazard assessment, including the collection and evaluation of the available data, the process for the seismic hazard analysis, all technical elements (e.g. seismic source characterization, ground motion evaluation), the method of seismic hazard analysis, quantification of uncertainties and documentation.
+The procedure should be based on the participation of duly qualified multidisciplinary team of experts and the integration of their different professional judgements.
+The procedure should include the conduct of technical meetings or workshops for discussing the reliability and quality of available data, the safety significance of hazards, and alternative interpretations of these, as well as for providing feedback to the project team.
+The number and timing for these workshops should be established in the proposed work plan in accordance with the necessary level of effort and the available resources and the meetings should be duly documented and reported.

-10.19 The independent peer review team members should include the multidisciplinary expertise to address all technical and process related aspects of the analysis.
-The peer reviewer(s) should not have been involved in other aspects of the seismic hazard analysis and should not have a vested interest in the outcome.
-The level and type of peer review can vary, depending on the application of the seismic hazard analysis.
+10.18.
+The independent peer review team members should include multidisciplinary experts to address all technical and process related aspects of the analysis.
+The peer reviewers should not have been involved in the development of the seismic hazard analysis and should not have a vested interest in the outcome.
+The level and type of peer review can differ, depending on the intended application of the seismic hazard analysis.

-10.20 In dealing with seismic source characterization issues, it may be possible for project experts to recognize and represent the centre, the body, and the range of technically defensible interpretations through interactions with experts not directly involved with the project ('invited experts') who participate to provide their specific interpretation and professional judgement on the subject or issue under discussion.
-It is recommended that invited experts provide their input to the independent peer review team, although they will not be responsible for this part of the process.
-This approach is most suitable for topics that pertain to regional modelling issues, while it should be recognized that for near region and the site vicinity scales, invited experts might not adequately provide diversity because they do not possess project specific data.
-It is the diversity of the expertise within the project that will make it possible to address the appropriate representation of epistemic uncertainties.
+10.19.
+In dealing with issues relating to seismic source characterization, it may be possible for the project team to recognize and represent the centre, the body and the range of technically defensible interpretations through interactions with experts not directly involved with the project ('invited experts') who participate to provide their specific interpretation and professional judgement on the subject or issue under discussion.
+Such invited experts should provide their input to the independent peer review team, although they are not directly involved in the peer review.
+This approach is most suitable for topics that pertain to regional modelling issues; for issues pertaining to the near regional and the site vicinity scales, invited experts might not adequately provide diversity because they do not possess project specific data.
+REFERENCES